It's not about huge, ridiculous things that we need to do. It's about tiny things that can make a huge amount of difference.

 This mobile design best practice was used well before 2022 but still remains at the top.
 In spite of everything and previously mentioned mobile app UX design guidelines, designers often forget there are two planes where the development actually happens - x and y, those are vertical and horizontal dimensions respectively.
 They also are called linear and lateral thinking (according to the Interaction Design Foundation).
 One of the UX best practices of a mobile app is when the interaction with the in-app content is organized both horizontally and vertically; as every type of content is created for a different type of user cooperation.

 For instance, Apple's double tap on the home button makes the content appear lower on the screen

 When it comes to the Y plane, the swipes and gestures committed are examples of vertical interaction.

 6. Interaction with the lists on mobile.

-Design practise, and more specifically, interface design practise has come a long way before it appeared in the way we see them presented nowadays - yet this is not the peak of the whole interface evolution.
-As our mobile user experience design bravely suggests, an interface of the future will include all of the best iOS and Android design patterns and philosophies, mixing them all in one, flawless experience.
-While we hear around the slogan of the future - “apps for all screens”, it means that the future applications are bound to become similar; are bound to look the same on all the platforms worldwide.
+UX mobile design practice, and more specifically, interface design practice has come a long way before it appeared in the way we see them presented nowadays - yet this is not the peak of the whole interface evolution.
+As our mobile user experience design bravely suggests, an interface of the future will include all of the best iOS and Android design patterns and philosophies, mixing them all into one, flawless experience.
+While we hear the slogan of the future - “apps for all screens”, it means that the future applications are bound to become similar; are bound to look the same on all the platforms worldwide.

-Here they are, the most loyal best practices in UX design we would feel safe to recommend when touching the subject of graphic mobile design.
+Here they are, the most loyal best practices in UX design we would feel safe to recommend when touching on the subject of graphic mobile design.
 The information given above mostly covers the UI/UX designer’s insights; nonetheless, with mobile website creation it may also appear handful, bearing some resemblance to the point.
-The smart-era is here, awaiting for you and your design to hop in - so maybe it would be a great time to stop holding your horses?
+The smart era is here, awaiting you and your design to hop in - so maybe it would be a great time to stop holding your horses.